-Well typed questions with brief introduction which familiarizes the respondent to fill the questions posed by the researcher will be given to relevant people with request to answer the questions.
-The questions are simple to answer but will help us know the performance of learners in the primary schools in Kiambu west District, Kenya.
+A well typed question with brief introduction which familiarizes the respondent to fill the questions posed by the researcher was given to relevant people with request to answer the questions.
+The questions were simple to answer but helped the researcher know the performance of learners in the primary schools Mavindini zone Kathonzweni district.